xcp-ng/xcp-ng-org/docs/management/updates.md

 This powerful and fully automated mechanism requires some prerequisites: all your VMs disks must be on a one (or more) shared storage.
 Also, high-availability will be automatically disabled, as the XO load balancer plugin and backup jobs.
 Everything will be enabled back when it's done!
 :::

-**XCP-ng 8.3**
+##### XOSTOR support

-Starting with XCP-ng 8.3, Rolling Pool Updates (RPUs) now handle pools that utilize XOSTOR.
+Rolling Pool Updates (RPUs) can now handle pools that utilize XOSTOR.
 If there is no LINSTOR Storage Repository (SR), the RPU proceeds as usual.
-However, if a LINSTOR SR is present, the update process includes additional steps to ensure compatibility before performing the standard rolling update.
+However, if a LINSTOR SR is present, and the prerequisites below are met, the update process includes additional steps to ensure compatibility before performing the standard rolling update.

-**XCP-ng 8.2**

 :::warning

 **Prerequisites**

-On XCP-ng 8.2, Rolling Pool Updates (RPUs) can handle pools that utilize XOSTOR if the following conditions are met:
+Rolling Pool Updates (RPUs) can handle pools that utilize XOSTOR, if:

 - your host uses `xcp-ng-xapi-plugins-1.12.0` or a later version.\
     To verify your XAPI plugins version, run `rpm -q xcp-ng-xapi-plugins` on your host.